WLeahK98/Movie-Quotes-Quiz-Game/README.md

 # Match the movie/tv show quote to the correct movie/tv show quiz!
 ## A short quiz game where you match the given movie/tv show quote to the right movie or film.

 This is a game which texts users movie/tv shows knowledge by presenting them with quotes form popular movies, tv shows and animes.
-Users then have the option of choosing from four options which tehy feel could match the quote.
+Users then have the option of choosing from four options which they feel could match the given quote.
+As a movie and anime fan myself, I though this would be a great game idea and had a lot of fun adding quotes from my favorite movies and animes.
-<ins>There are two movies:</ins> **Lord of the Rings** and **John Wick** and two tv shows (anime tv shows): **Naruto** and **Demon Slayer** to select from.
+<ins>There are two movies:</ins>
+**Lord of the Rings** and **John Wick** and two tv shows (anime tv shows): **Naruto** and **Demon Slayer** to select from.
 At the end the score is dispayed as well as a play again button which can be clicked to play the quiz again.

 ### Rules: